Definition/Introduction

 Research questions do not directly imply specific guesses or predictions; we must formulate research hypotheses.
 A hypothesis is a predetermined declaration regarding the research question in which the investigator(s) makes a precise, educated guess about a study outcome.
 This is sometimes called the alternative hypothesis and ultimately allows the researcher to take a stance based on experience or insight from medical literature.
 An example of a hypothesis is below.

-Research Hypothesis: Drug 23 will significantly reduce symptoms associated with Disease A compared to Drug 22.
+Research Hypothesis: Drug 23 significantly reduces symptoms associated with Disease A compared to Drug 22.

-The null hypothesis states that there is no statistical difference between groups based on the stated research hypothesis.
+The null hypothesis states no statistical difference between groups based on the stated research hypothesis.

-Researchers should be aware of journal recommendations when considering how to report p values, and manuscripts should remain internally consistent.
+Researchers should be aware of journal recommendations when reporting p values, and manuscripts should remain internally consistent.

-Regarding p values, as the number of individuals enrolled in a study (the sample size) increases, the likelihood of finding a statistically significant effect increases.
-With very large sample sizes, the p-value can be very low significant differences in the reduction of symptoms for Disease A between Drug 23 and Drug 22.
+Regarding p values, the likelihood of finding a statistically significant effect increases as the number of individuals enrolled in a study (the sample size) increases.
+With very large sample sizes, the p-value can be very low, and there are significant differences in reducing symptoms for Disease A between Drug 23 and Drug 22.
 The null hypothesis is deemed true until a study presents significant data to support rejecting the null hypothesis.
-Based on the results, the investigators will either reject the null hypothesis (if they found significant differences or associations) or fail to reject the null hypothesis (they could not provide proof that there were significant differences or associations).
+Based on the results, the investigators either reject the null hypothesis (if they found significant differences or associations) or fail to reject the null hypothesis (they could not prove that there were significant differences or associations).

 To test a hypothesis, researchers obtain data on a representative sample to determine whether to reject or fail to reject a null hypothesis.
-In most research studies, it is not feasible to obtain data for an entire population.
+In most research studies, obtaining data for an entire population is not feasible.
 Using a sampling procedure allows for statistical inference, though this involves a certain possibility of error.[1]
 When determining whether to reject or fail to reject the null hypothesis, mistakes can be made: Type I and Type II errors.
 Though it is impossible to ensure that these errors have not occurred, researchers should limit the possibilities of these faults.[2]

 Significance

-Significance is a term to describe the substantive importance of medical research.
+Significance is a term used to describe the substantive importance of medical research.
 Statistical significance is the likelihood of results due to chance.[3]
 Healthcare providers should always delineate statistical significance from clinical significance, a common error when reviewing biomedical research.[4]
-When conceptualizing findings reported as either significant or not significant, healthcare providers should not simply accept researchers' results or conclusions without considering the clinical significance.
-Healthcare professionals should consider the clinical importance of findings and understand both p values and confidence intervals so they do not have to rely on the researchers to determine the level of significance.[5]
-One criterion often used to determine statistical significance is the utilization of p values.
+When conceptualizing findings reported as significant or not significant, healthcare providers should not simply accept researchers' results or conclusions without considering the clinical significance.
+Healthcare professionals should consider the clinical importance of findings and understand p values and confidence intervals so they do not rely on the researchers to determine the significance level.[5]
+One criterion often used to determine statistical significance is using p values.

 P Values

 For either statement, if the threshold had been set at 0.05, the null hypothesis (that there was no relationship) should be rejected, and we should conclude significant differences.
-Noticeably, as can be seen in the two statements above, some researchers will report findings with < or > and others will provide an exact p-value (0.000001) but never zero [6].
+Noticeably, as can be seen in the 2 statements above, some researchers report findings with < or >, and others provide an exact p-value (0.000001) but never 0[6].
 When examining research, readers should understand how p values are reported.
-The best practice is to report all p values for all variables within a study design, rather than only providing p values for variables with significant findings.[7]
-The inclusion of all p values provides evidence for study validity and limits suspicion for selective reporting/data mining.
+The best practice is to report all p values for all variables within a study design rather than only providing p values for variables with significant findings.[7]
+Including all p values provides evidence for study validity and limits suspicion for selective reporting/data mining.

-While researchers have historically used p values, experts who find p values problematic encourage the use of confidence intervals.[8].
+While researchers have historically used p values, experts who find p values problematic encourage using confidence intervals.[8].
 P-values alone do not allow us to understand the size or the extent of the differences or associations.[3]
-In March 2016, the American Statistical Association (ASA) released a statement on p values, noting that scientific decision-making and conclusions should not be based on a fixed p-value threshold (e.g., 0.05).
+In March 2016, the American Statistical Association (ASA) released a statement on p-values, noting that scientific decision-making and conclusions should not be based on a fixed p-value threshold (eg, 0.05).
 They recommend focusing on the significance of results in the context of study design, quality of measurements, and validity of data.
-Ultimately, the ASA statement noted that in isolation, a p-value does not provide strong evidence.[9]
+Ultimately, the ASA statement noted that a p-value does not provide strong evidence in isolation.[9]

 When conceptualizing clinical work, healthcare professionals should consider p values with a concurrent appraisal study design validity.
 For example, a p-value from a double-blinded randomized clinical trial (designed to minimize bias) should be weighted higher than one from a retrospective observational study [7].
 The p-value debate has smoldered since the 1950s[10], and replacement with confidence intervals has been suggested since the 1980s.[11]